Lamatic/migration-tools/README.md

 2. **Import to Vercel**
    - Go to [vercel.com](https://vercel.com)
+   - Sign in with GitHub
+   - **First time?** Authorize Vercel to access your repositories (select your private repo)
    - Click "Add New Project"
    - Import your GitHub repository
    - Set root directory to `templates/embed/n8n-migration` (if deploying from repo root)